Dattics/merakiCaptivePortal/README.md

 ```
 $ node app.js
 ```

-### You're done!
-You will have a server successfully running on `http://localhost:3000`.

 ## User Experience
 When the user selects the configured wireless SSID, a splash page will be shown prompting for their Azure AD Credentials.